 The story of Paul’s conversion from a devout Jew, violently persecuting believers in Jesus, to a devout Christian, fearlessly spreading the Gospel against all opposition, is found three times in Acts.
 The stories differ slightly.

 The first account, in Acts 9, narrated Paul’s conversion when it actually happened.
 After being a ringleader in persecuting Christians in Jerusalem and Judea, Paul obtained permission from the high priest, and then set out for Damascus, hoping to find and arrest Christians who had fled his persecution.
 While enroute, Paul and his companions suddenly saw a great light.
 Paul fell to the ground and heard Jesus’ voice, asking why he was persecuting Him.
-The voice then told him what to do.
-Paul had been blinded by the light, and his companions led him to Damascus where he had nothing by mouth for three days.
+The voice then told him what to do (v6).
+Paul had been blinded by the light, and his companions led him to Damascus where he had nothing by mouth for three days (v9).
 Meanwhile, the Lord commanded a believer named Ananias to meet Saul and minister to him.
 Despite his fear at revealing himself to the feared Pharisee and persecutor of Christians Saul of Tarsus, Ananias obeyed.
 Saul, soon to be known as Paul, regained his sight and began his ministry.
 Something like scales fell from his eyes, he regained his sight, he was baptized (v18), and he took food and water (v19).

 The second account, in Acts 22, described his testimony during his trial before the Jews.
 After years of preaching Christ throughout Asia Minor and Greece, Paul had returned to Jerusalem.
 He was falsely accused of bringing a Gentile into the temple and he was arrested.
 Addressing his accusers in their native Hebrew tongue, Paul reflected back on his conversion, telling them that he was a Jew, raised in the Diaspora but brought up and educated under the famous Jewish teacher Gamaliel.
 He recounted his zeal in persecuting Christians and his mission to Damascus.
-Like the sister account, Paul described the bright light and the voice of Christ, but quoted Jesus as saying “I am Jesus the Nazarene whom you are persecuting.”
+Like the sister account, Paul described the bright light and the voice of Christ, but quoted Jesus as saying “I am Jesus the Nazarene whom you are persecuting (v8).”
 The descriptor “Nazarene” is not found in the earlier account.
 The chapter 9 account said “go into the city” but that in chapter 22 said “go to Damascus”.
-The account of the Lord’s message to Ananias is not found in the 22nd chapter, and the mention of Paul’s baptism is not found in the 9th chapter.
+The account of the Lord’s message to Ananias is not found in the 22nd chapter.

 The third account, in Acts 26, is significantly different from the other two.
 In this case, Paul had been in prison for over one year and he had been testifying in his own defense before the Judean king Agrippa.
 Paul described his persecuting Christians in much greater detail.
 He added details about the encounter on the road, including that “it is hard for you to kick against the goads”.
 In this account, Jesus told Paul that he was chosen by God and that he would bring the gospel to the Gentiles, all in great detail.
 Paul provided no details on his activities in Damascus and then went on to convey his message to the Gentiles.